idle-meerkat/sdevwiki-fork/Link-Layer-Discovery-Protocol-(LLDP).md

 * To get local the value of all enabled TLVs:
 `lldptool -t -i <SW-PORT>`

-* To query LLDP statistics on port:
+* To query LLDP statistics on a specific port:
 `lldptool -S -i <SW-PORT>`

 * To query TLV information from the switch about a connected neighbor: